 If your travel plans extend beyond U.S. borders, you'll need to consider international regulations.
 While the FAA rules are your guide for domestic flights, each country you fly to will have its own aviation authority and specific requirements.
 This can include different customs procedures, import duties if you're basing the aircraft abroad, and unique operational mandates.
 For instance, operating in international airspace requires adherence to various international agreements and local laws.
 To make sure you're covered, it’s a smart move to work with legal experts who specialize in international aviation law.
 They can help you understand and comply with the diverse rules you'll encounter when you fly internationally.

-Review Tax Implications of Owning a Jet
+Understanding the Tax Implications of Jet Ownership

 Owning a private jet also brings a unique set of tax considerations into play, and it’s wise to get familiar with these from the outset.
 You'll encounter things like sales tax on the purchase, annual property tax in some jurisdictions, and potentially federal excise taxes.
 On the flip side, there can be deductions if you use the jet for business purposes.
 The way you structure your ownership and how you use the aircraft—whether it's purely for personal trips, business travel, or made available for charter services—will significantly impact your tax situation.
 Because the regulatory landscape for private jets includes complex financial aspects, consulting with a tax professional who has experience with aircraft ownership is highly recommended.
 They can help you understand your obligations and any potential advantages.